tsatria03/CookyCraze/docks/readme.txt

 Both submenus are locked behind a rank requirement, defaulting to rank 40.
 The slot manager menu itself is always accessible so you can see what is coming, but you cannot enter either submenu until you reach the required rank.

 Baker info.
 View a live snapshot of your current baker state.
-Press the Info button in the main game interface to open it directly.
+Press the Baker Info button in the main game interface to open it directly.

 The baker info screen is divided into three sections.